11. Tree and List Widgets

 While there are several different models to choose from, there is only one view widget to deal with.
 It works with either the list or the tree store.
 Setting up a Gtk.TreeView is not a difficult matter.
 It needs a Gtk.TreeModel to know where to retrieve its data from, either by passing it to the Gtk.TreeView constructor, or by calling Gtk.TreeView.set_model().

-Cell renderers are used to draw the data in the tree model in a way.
+Cell renderers are used to draw the data in the tree model in a specific way.
 There are a number of cell renderers that come with GTK+, for instance Gtk.CellRendererText, Gtk.CellRendererPixbuf and Gtk.CellRendererToggle.
-In addition, it is relatively easy to write a custom renderer yourself.
+In addition, it is relatively easy to write a custom renderer yourself by subclassing a Gtk.CellRenderer, and adding properties with GObject.Property().

 renderer = Gtk.CellRendererText()